When should seniors NOT get burial insurance?

-Sometimes seniors will have more economical solutions, if the budget simply does not have room for another $20, $50, or $100 per month.
-At times, our clients begin our conversation with an unrealistic expectation of getting a $40,000 policy for $50 per month, and they are 83 years young, and a smoker.
-The truth, is that $40,000 will be quite expensive for this client.
-In this situation, they waited too long to get a larger whole life policy. $50 per month would absolutely have been possible, when they were 50.
+Sometimes seniors will have more economical solutions if their budget does not have room for another $20, $50, or $100 per month.
+At times, our clients begin our conversation with an unrealistic expectation of getting a $40,000 policy for $50 per month and they are 83 years young and a smoker.

 Common reasons to NOT get burial insurance